CoatiSoftware/SourcetrailDB/README.md

 ## Projects Using SourcetrailDB

 The following list of projects already use SourcetrailDB API to extend the language support of Sourcetrail.
-If you plan on starting a language package on your own, take a look at our [Language Extension Guide](LANGUAGE_EXTENSION_GUIDE.md).
 * [SourcetrailPythonIndexer](https://github.com/CoatiSoftware/SourcetrailPythonIndexer)

+## Adding new Language Support

+When you plan on starting a Sourcetrail language package on your own, you can use whatever programming language you like for this task.
+The only requirement is: you need to make calls to SourectrailDB to enter the information your indexer records to the Sourcetrail database.
+To get an overview on everythign involved, please take a look at our [Language Extension Guide](LANGUAGE_EXTENSION_GUIDE.md).

 ## Supported Language Bindings